- Home

 Learn more about aggressive, non-native plants threatening our local habitats, and how you can control them in your own backyard!
 The Lincoln Land Conservation Trust and Conservation Department have collaborated to release a free booklet about invasive plants and native alternatives that can be viewed here.
 You can also pick up a physical copy in the LLCT or Conservation Department office.

-Conservation Coffee
+Conservation Coffee and Tours

-The Lincoln Conservation Department and Lincoln Land Conservation Trust host a "Conservation Coffee" the first Thursday of every month on Zoom.
-During these ~1 hour meetings, Conservation and LLCT staff share recent updates and information about upcoming events.
-We often have a guest speaker who presents on a local conservation topic.
+The Lincoln Conservation Department and Lincoln Land Conservation Trust host occasional events/zooms throughout the year where staff share recent updates and information about upcoming events.
+We often have a guest speaker who presents on a local conservation topic, or we visit a local conservation-related site.
 Past topics have included the jellyfish of Walden Pond, wildlife at Farrar Pond, Conservation Department Land Management tactics, the geology of Fairhaven Bay, and others.
-Please email conservation@lincolntown.org if you would like to get on the email list for notifications.
+Please email conservation@lincolnma.gov if you would like to get on the email list for notifications.

 Past Conservation Coffee Recordings: